WinterAxis/ESV-MD-Bible/The_Bible_esv/46_1_Corinthians/1_Cor_9.md

 So I do not run aimlessly; I do not box as one beating the air.

 ###### 27
-But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified.

 ***